Note: This article has affiliate links.

 One step you can take to protect your privacy online is to use a virtual private network that assigns a new IP address to your device, which is not tied to your identity and geographic location, and that encrypts your online requests, making it harder for unauthorized third parties to know about your online activities.

 Learning how to protect your data privacy may help prevent the disclosure of your information without your consent, and using a VPN can help.
+You can also use a VPN for malware protection.
+There are free and paid subscriptions, but free services can be unreliable.
 An easy way to access a virtual private network is to open an account with NordVPN, which offers some of the best VPN service for PCs and mobile phones.